xeenypl/pls/README.md

 - Depends on pretty match nothing (only libc, and crypt).
 - Has no confing file (like suckless tools).
 - Is more suckless.
-- Is mote uinx (do one thing and do it very well).
+- Is more uinx (do one thing and do it very well).